Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Preliminaries

 \subsection{OP Based Software Reliability Assessment}

-The \textit{delivered reliability}, as a \textit{user-centred} and \textit{probabilistic} property, requires to model the end-users' behaviours (in the operating environments) and to be formally defined by a quantitative metric \cite{littlewood_software_2000}.
+The \textit{delivered reliability}, as an \textit{user-centred} and \textit{probabilistic} property, requires to model the end-users' behaviours (in the operating environments) and to be formally defined by a quantitative metric \cite{littlewood_software_2000}.
 Without loss of generality, we focus on \gls{pmi} as a generic metric for ML classifiers, where inputs can, e.g., be images acquired by a robot for object recognition. \begin{definition}[\gls{pmi}] We denote the unknown \gls{pmi} by a variable $\lambda$, which is formally defined as

 where $x$ is an input in the input domain\footnote{We assume continuous $\inputdomain$ in this article.
 For discrete $\inputdomain$, the integral in Eqn.~\eqref{eq_pfd_def} reduces to sum and $\mathsf{Op}(\cdot)$ becomes a probability mass function.} $\inputdomain$, and ${I}_{\tt S}(x)$ is an indicator function---it is equal to $1$ when {\tt S} is true and equal to $0$ otherwise.
-The function $\mathsf{Op}(x)$ returns the probability that $x$ is the next random input. \end{definition}
+The function $\mathsf{Op}(x)$ returns the probability that $x$ is the next random input. \end{definition} Intuitively, if we randomly selected an input from the input domain according to the distribution of \gls{OP}, the probability of the event that this input being misclassified is measured by \gls{pmi}.
+In other words, a ``frequentist'' interpretation of \gls{pmi} is that it is the \textit{limiting relative frequency} of inputs for which the classifier fails in an infinite sequence of independently selected inputs.
+In this regard, \gls{pmi} is a natural extension of the conventional reliability metric \textit{probability of failure on demand} (\textit{pfd}) \cite{zhao_modeling_2017}, but retrofitted for ML classifiers.